TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-12-how-to-require-minimal-code-coverage-for-github-pull-requests-with-coveralls.md

 And yes, [there is issue for that](https://github.com/lemurheavy/coveralls-public/issues/982).
 Feel free to upvote it or suggest a better solution.

 These 2 were surprises for me and took me a while to figure out.
-Let me know in comments bellow if you came across any other.
+Let me know in comments below if you came across any other.

 ## To Sum Up